comp1100/comp1100.github.io/_sources/workshops/Week_1_growth_mindset.md

 ---

-# How these Workshops will run
+# How these studios will run

 <aside>
 ⏱️ 10 minutes - Class

 </aside>

-During these workshops, Legends will introduce outline learning material and highlight exercises and workshop goals.
+During these studios, Legends will introduce outline learning material and highlight exercises and studio goals.
 When prompted, read the exercises and tasks and complete the required sections either individually or with team mates.

-These workshops will run for multiple hours.
+These studios will run for multiple hours.
 Legends will provide short 5-10 minute breaks every hour, but feel free to take short breaks if you need them.

-each workshop will run for up to 2 hours and will include exercises, activities and content to reinforce what was learned in the seminar.
-After the workshop, there is an additional hour in the workshop space set aside for teams to plan and work.
+Each studio will run for up to 2 hours and will include exercises, activities and content to reinforce what was learned in the seminar.
+After the studio, there is an additional hour in the studio space set aside for teams to plan and work.
 During this time Legends will be available for consultation, but won't be running any formal activities.

 ---